-Arrogate - Wikipedia Arrogate (April 11, 2013 – June 2, 2020) was a Thoroughbred racehorse, and was the richest horse in equine history (by earnings) He won the 2016 Travers Stakes in a record time in his first stakes appearance He won the Breeders' Cup Classic and was named the American Champion Three-Year-Old Male Horse and World's Best Racehorse of 2016
+Arrogate - Wikipedia Arrogate (April 11, 2013 – June 2, 2020) was a Thoroughbred racehorse He was notable as the all-time leading North American-based runner by earnings [4] Arrogate won the 2016 Travers Stakes in a record time in his first stakes appearance

 Arrogate - definition of arrogate by The Free Dictionary To take or claim for oneself without right; appropriate: "That's how my cousin came to don the hand-tailored suits and to arrogate to himself the glamorous responsibility for ushering to their tables big-name customers" (Philip Roth)